 - If you are picking up your child from camp on the last day of the session, please arrive promptly at 8:00 am.
 If someone other than you is picking up your child from camp, email or mail the Transportation Authorization Form to our office prior to the departure date.

-If you need housing when you drop off or pick up your child, please see the Family Day page within the Information Packets.
+If you need housing when you drop off or pick up your child, please see the Family Day webpage within the Information Packets.

 - Pray for your children, their counselors, the other children in their cabin and for everything they are learning.